rupasribakka/wipro-talentnext/README.md

 ---

-# 🎯 Goal
+# 🎯 Objective

-Practice Java every day, improve problem-solving skills, and prepare for Java Full Stack Development.
+To build a strong foundation in Java programming through consistent practice, hands-on assignments, mini projects, and real-world coding exercises as part of the Wipro TalentNext Program.

 ---

 <div align="center">

-## ⭐ Learning • Coding • Growing
+## ⭐ Learn • Code • Build • Grow

 ### Thanks for visiting my repository!

 </div>